 Our Enterprise Duties

-Statewide Accounting’s highly experienced staff of 31 provides quality financial information for the State which includes the General Accepted Accounting Principles (GAAP)-based financial statements and related note disclosures that are required by the bond raters and investors in State debt.
-Statewide Accounting also ensures that Generally Accepted Accounting Principles are properly interpreted and implemented throughout State Government and accurately reports the state of fiscal affairs to the General Assembly, the Executive Branch, our citizens, and Wall Street through the Comprehensive Annual Financial Report (CAFR) and other financial reports.
-The value to North Carolina and its citizens of the State Controller’s independence is evidenced by the fact that, for the 22nd consecutive year, the OSC has received the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA) for the State’s CAFR for its transparency, clarity and accuracy.
+Statewide Accounting’s highly experienced staff provides quality financial information for the State which includes the General Accepted Accounting Principles (GAAP)-based financial statements and related note disclosures that are required by the bond raters and investors in State debt.
+Statewide Accounting also ensures that Generally Accepted Accounting Principles are properly interpreted and implemented throughout State Government and accurately reports the state of fiscal affairs to the General Assembly, the Executive Branch, our citizens, and Wall Street through the Comprehensive Annual Financial Report (Annual Report) and other financial reports.
+The value to North Carolina and its citizens of the State Controller’s independence is evidenced by the fact that, for the 24th consecutive year, the OSC has received the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA) for the State’s Comprehensive Annual Financial Report for its transparency, clarity and accuracy.
 North Carolina is one of only nine States that have both an AAA bond rating and received the GFOA Certificate of Achievement.
 Other awards and achievements as a result of OSC’s Statewide Accounting include:

-- For the 16th consecutive year, OSC has received the Award for Outstanding Achievement in Popular Annual Financial Reporting by the GFOA.
+- The 2018 Annual Report vmarked the 25th consecutive year, OSC has received the Award for Outstanding Achievement in Popular Annual Financial Reporting by the GFOA.

-- The CAFR has received an unqualified or “clean” audit opinion since 1994.
+- The Annual Report has received an unqualified or “clean” audit opinion since 1994.

 Statewide Accounting provides accounting and financial reporting to over 120 state agencies, universities and community colleges as well as manages and implements all the business processes and functions of the North Carolina Accounting System (NCAS) and provides NCAS accounting system support to approximately 5,500 users across 30 state agencies.
 This area also administers the State’s cash disbursing system, the statewide Cash Management Plan and the statewide Accounts Receivable Program.